signalens/signalens.com/source/_posts/intro.md

 sticky: 999
 ---

+# Welcome to Signalens

-Welcome to Signalens, where we specialize in delivering compact and powerful Software-Defined Radio (SDR) hardware designed to fit in the palm of your hand.
+Your trusted partner in compact, powerful, and innovative **Software-Defined Radio (SDR)** solutions, crafted to fit comfortably in the palm of your hand.

 <!-- more -->

+## Introducing SignalSDR Pro

-Our SignalSDR series, including the popular SignalSDR Pi, is approximately the size of a credit card or Raspberry Pi, making it an ideal choice for both professionals and hobbyists who demand portability without sacrificing performance.
+Our flagship product combines portability with performance.
+Roughly the size of a credit card or a Raspberry Pi, it’s the perfect companion for professionals and hobbyists alike who need powerful tools without the bulk.

-SignalSDR Pi stands out as a versatile SDR platform, known for its broad compatibility with popular hardware like ADALM-PLUTO and its user-friendly design.
-It's perfect for those looking to dive into SDR projects, whether you're working on signal processing, spectrum analysis, or communication systems.

-As we continue to innovate, we’re also excited to introduce the upcoming SignalSDR Pro, a next-generation SDR platform that’s compatible with advanced hardware like the USRP B210 and capable of emulating 5G signals.
-While the SignalSDR Pro is on the horizon, the SignalSDR Pi remains our flagship product, delivering cutting-edge technology in a compact form factor.

-At Signalens, our mission is to empower the global SDR community with small yet powerful tools that inspire discovery and advance the future of wireless communication.
+### Why Choose SignalSDR Pro?

+- **Unmatched Compatibility**
+  Fully compatible with leading SDR hardware like **ADALM-PLUTO**, **USRP B210**, and more, making it an excellent choice for seamless integration into existing workflows.

+- **Extensive Software Support**
+  Whether you're using **DragonOS**, **LTE Sniffer**, **Open5GS**, **srsRAN**, **GPS-Sim-SDR**, **OpenBTS**, **GQRX**, **MATLAB**, or other popular platforms, SignalSDR Pro ensures smooth operation for a variety of applications.

+- **Versatile Applications**
+  From signal processing and spectrum analysis to communication systems and beyond, SignalSDR Pro empowers you to tackle complex SDR projects effortlessly.